postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-postman_account.md

 When you click on your profile image, a drop down menu lists all active signed-in accounts.

-To sign into another account, click the **Add A New Account** button at the bottom of the drop down menu.
+To sign in to another account, click the **Add A New Account** button at the bottom of the drop down menu.

 [![addaccount icon](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/switch_addAccount_white.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/switch_addAccount_white.png)